ResearchScientist/Notes-Web-Development/16 APIrequests/Notes/05Security.md

+# Attack Vectors

-Best defense is to not trust any data coming in from the client.
+Do not trust any data coming in from the client.
-That includes

 - input fields
 - GET requests
 - POST requests
 - HTTP headers
 - cookies
 - user uploaded files

+# Defenses

+- rate limiting
+- password encription : bcrypt node package
+- jwt blacklisting
+- json schema validation
+- escape html & css
+- ORM/ODM injection protection
+- security linter

-Make sure to sanitise all data heading to the server.
+Sanitise all data heading to the server.

 Have the server use HTTPS and HSTS